Opinion: Companies Have A Duty To Defend Democracy

 Following the recent protests for racial justice around the world, the private sector came under intense public pressure to react quickly and decisively.
 The response to the Black Lives Matter movement has set a powerful precedent, requiring executives and their companies to become much more actively engaged in the policies and problems countries confront.

 The former ambassadors in our new survey also draw attention to the alarming erosion of standards, structures and the strength of impartial institutions.
-These trends imperil what progress had been achieved — not just in the United States, but in places like Hungary, the Philippines and most recently Hong Kong.
+These trends imperil what progress had been achieved — not just in the United States, but also in places like Hungary, the Philippines and most recently Hong Kong.

 In many cases, those who have led America's diplomatic outposts have helped support efforts to secure new freedoms.
 Former U.S. Ambassador Patricia Moller and I worked in Guinea to support the transition from decades of dictatorship to a fledgling democracy.
 Many diplomats also tried to save democracies on the decline.
 Patrick Duddy, the ex-ambassador to Venezuela, and I watched as Hugo Chávez tore down the remnants of its democratic institutions.